-- Requests for password changes are authenticated by the administrator to ensure that the new password can only be passed to the genuine user. - Suitable arrangements are provided to visitors for appropriate access to systems that expires after use.
-The technical team will provide pre-created user/password combinations that will be allocated to visitors, recorded in a log, and deleted from the system after use. - All the user accounts will be "locked out" following six successive incorrect log-on attempts. - Passwords will not be displayed on screen and will be securely hashed when stored.
+- Where automatically generated passwords are not possible, administrator will provide the user with their initial password.
+There is a process for the secure transmission of this password to limit knowledge to the password creator and the user.
+The password is temporary and the user will be forced to change their password on the first login. - Requests for password changes is authenticated by administrator to ensure that the new password can only be passed to the genuine user - Suitable arrangements are provided to visitors with for appropriate access to systems which expires after use.
+The technical team will provide pre-created user/password combinations that will be allocated to visitors, recorded in a log, and deleted from the system after use. - All the user accounts will be "locked out" following six successive incorrect log-on attempts. - Passwords will not be displayed on screen, and will be securely hashed when stored.